-Heather Brittain Bergstrom has won writing awards from Narrative Magazine, The Chicago Tribune, The Atlantic Monthly, and others.
+Heather Brittain Bergstrom (she/her/hers) has won writing awards from Narrative Magazine, The Chicago Tribune, The Atlantic Monthly, and others.
 Her fiction has been published in Narrative, The Chicago Tribune, Tampa Review, Willow Springs, The Greensboro Review, and in the anthology Falling Backwards: Stories of Fathers and Daughters.
 “All Sorts of Hunger” is part of her recently finished story collection entitled Lake with the Dead Indian Chief’s Name.
 Heather Brittain Bergstrom was born and raised in a small farming town in eastern Washington, but currently lives in northern California with her husband and two children.
 She holds a BA in English and an MFA in Creative Writing.